Can Diclofenac Affect Your Heart?

 Is Diclofenac Bad for the Heart?

-High dose or prolonged use of diclofenac is bad for your heart.
+High doses or prolonged use of diclofenac is harmful to your heart.
 It increases the risk of heart problems such as strokes, heart attacks, or heart failure, especially in patients with pre-existing cardiovascular problems.

 Is Diclofenac Safe for Cardiovascular Patients?

-Diclofenac is not best for patients with cardiovascular problems as it can enhance the chances of strokes or heart attacks.
+Diclofenac is not the best for patients with cardiovascular problems as it can increase the chances of strokes or heart attacks.
 Moreover, tell your doctor about your health condition before taking diclofenac to avoid adverse effects.

 Who Should Avoid Diclofenac?